anagha-google/dataplex-labs-ak/dataplex-quickstart-labs/02-lab-guide/module-09-3-data-lineage-with-cloud-composer-spark.md

 ## 5. Custom lineage captured from Airflow on Cloud Composer

 1. The lineage captured is custom and BQ external table centric and therefore not visible in the Dataplex UI.
-The latency of lineage avaialability is dependent on discovery settings for the asset.
+The latency of lineage availability is dependent on discovery settings for the asset.
 2. Navigate to the BigQuery UI and click on the external table, oda_curated_zone.crimes_curated_spark table.
 3. Click on lineage for the table.